 Cold-Formed Steel Series

 Pan, Chi-Ling and Yu, Wei-wen, "Design of automotive structural components using high strength sheet steels structural strength of cold-formed steel beams under dynamic loads" (1991).
-Center for Cold-Formed Steel Structures Library.
-Paper 94.
+CCFSS Library (1939 - present).
+94.